Text message leads to steel-toed beating

 Wayne lived with his mother and thirty year old brother whom he looked up to.
 In October, 2009, Wayne found his brother hanging from a tree at a nearby church.
 Five months later, in March, 2010, Wayne was trying to reach Kayla through Josie’s phone.
 Josie didn’t approve of their relationship and after close to an hour of exchanging text messages, she made a comment to Wayne about his brother.

 Wayne became enraged and texted a few friends that he was going to kill Josie.
 He went home, put on steal-toed shoes and rode his bike three miles to Deerfield Beach Middle School.
 He didn’t know which girl was Josie until Kayla pointed her out.
 He then attacked Josie, kicking her in the head repeatedly before being pulled off by a teacher.
 Josie was taken to the hospital with severe injuries.

 Wayne was arrested and charged with premeditated attempted murder.
-He will be tried as an adult and remains incarcerated until further proceedings.
-In January, 2011, the prosecution agreed to a cap of 50 years in prison if and when Wayne is convicted.
-Otherwise he could have been facing a life sentence.
-Trial is scheduled to begin in 2012.
+He was tried as an adult and convicted.
+He was sentenced to twenty years in prison.
 Kayla was also arrested and charged as an accessory to the assault.
 She remains in juvenile custody.

 In December, 2010, Wayne and his lawyer filed a lawsuit against the local school board claiming he was only receiving 5 hours a week of instruction while in jail.
 They seek a minimum of 25 hours weekly.